Size ranking: 32nd

 © Ian Ridpath.
 All rights reserved

-Traditionally the sail of Argo has been shown furled around a cross-spar on the main mast, as at the top of this illustration from the Uranometria of Johann Bayer (1603), and not open and billowing as imagined in some popular representations. © Tartu Observatory Virtual Museum.
+Traditionally the sail of Argo has been shown furled around a cross-spar on the main mast, as in this illustration from the Uranometria of Johann Bayer (1603).
+It was also shown this way on the charts by Hevelius, Lacaille, Flamsteed, and Bode (see here for a selection of images).